All Episodes

 But who is it that's been telling them things are bad and getting worse for them?

-You better keep voting For us.
+You better keep voting for us.

-So not only is it people like Calypso Lewis and Kanye West, but you'd have to say that some of the white plantation owner Democrats have actually sponsored and fostered this divide for the express purpose of their own political gain.
+So not only is it people like Calypso Louie and Kanye West, but you'd have to say that some of the white plantation owner Democrats have actually sponsored and fostered this divide for the express purpose of their own political gain.

 But here is where Taranto says that that now falls apart.